The always up-to-date guide to Christmas fair game and stall ideas

 Lay one pack of cards out on a table, placing a wrapped

-chocolate on some of the cards, with booby prizes or nothing on the
+chocolate on some of the cards, and booby prizes or nothing on the

-others.
-The children choose a card from another pack and win
+rest.
+The children choose a card from another pack and win whatever

 Chocolate/sweet jar tombola